conradsp/SeniorDevSchool/README.md

 This repository contains a series of lessons that will help developers work on complex systems, debugging and solving problems.
 Each lesson will provide opportunities to learn about different aspects of development, like containerization, security, and performance.
 More importantly, each lesson will help the user to learn how to solve hard software engineering problems.

-A senior developer must also develop soft skills.
+A senior developer also has developed soft skills and knows how to be the kind of developer that other people want to work with.
 Unfortunately, we can't teach you that.
-But we can hope these lessons help you hone your technical skills.
-And we encourage you to be a developer who is kind, generous, and helpful.
+We do hope these lessons help you hone your technical skills - and we encourage you to be a developer who is kind, generous, and helpful.

 # How it works